n3dhir/8-Puzzle-using-Python/README.md

 #### 3. You can click **RESET** to rest the board to the initial state

 #### 4. You can click **SHUFFLE** to get a new random initial state
- >sometimes you can get an impossible puzzle (a puzzle that has no solution)
+ >sometimes you can get an impossible puzzle (a puzzle that has no solution).
 #### 5. When an algorithm is running you should wait for it else the program will crash

 ![image](https://user-images.githubusercontent.com/84473151/171176403-dea7d87b-8761-4155-8056-7227a0d45dd2.png)